russelldb/riak_core/docs/ring_claim.md

 ![](ibm_ring.png "IBM Presents the Ring")

 However, the ring, and in particular the process by which nodes claim from the ring isn't necessarily obvious to everyone.
+Perhaps sometimes even the speaker doesn't really understand what this means.

 This is an attempt to explain the problems associated with claiming from a ring, and examine the current implementations of claim within Riak, and also investigate some potential areas for improvement.

 ## Overview of The Ring - the Basics

 At design time of a Riak cluster, it is necessary to set the [size of the ring](http://docs.basho.com/riak/kv/2.2.3/configuring/basic/#ring-size) to a power of two.
 Getting this right at the start is important, as although there exists the potential to resize a ring post go-live, it is difficult to do in a risk-free way under production load.
-Currently ring re-sizing is not a solved problem.
+Currently, ring re-sizing is not a solved problem.
 Guidance on how to size a ring in advance is [vague](http://docs.basho.com/riak/kv/2.2.3/setup/planning/cluster-capacity/#ring-size-number-of-partitions).
-Correctly sizing a ring is not a solved problem.
+Currently, correctly setting the size of a ring to avoid resizing is not a solved problem.

 The size of the ring simply defines the number of separate (and equal) partitions of the hash space there will be.  that is to say each Bucket/Key combination will be hashed before storage, and hashed before fetching - and the outcome of that consistent hashing algorithm will determine the partition to which that Bucket/Key pair belongs.
 Each partition has an ID, which is the floor hash value for that partition - to belong to a partition a Bucket/Key pair must hash to a value which is greater than the floor, and less than or equal to the floor of the next partition.
 The "first" partition is ID 0, but this is only the first in the sense it has the lowest Partition ID - it has no special role in the ring.

 Within a Riak cluster there are individual databases known as vnodes, where each vnode is associated with a single Partition ID.
 Every bucket within Riak has an n-val which indicates how many vnodes each value should normally be stored in, and retrieved from.

 When a key is to be stored or retrieved the Bucket/Key is hashed and then the operation will be performed against the vnode  with the Partition ID which the Key hashes to, plus the next n-1 vnodes in numerical order of Partition ID.
-If one of these vnodes is known to be unavailable at commencement of the operation (Riak will gossip the status of vnodes around the cluster), then the next vnode in numerical order will also be used as a fallabck - and if more vnodes expected to be used are unavailable, more fallbacks will be used.
+If one of these vnodes is known to be unavailable at commencement of the operation (Riak will gossip the status of vnodes around the cluster), then the next vnode in numerical order will also be used as a fallback - and if more vnodes expected to be used are unavailable, more fallbacks will be used.

 If the database operation doesn't know the keys it is interested in, for example in a secondary index query, it must ask every nth vnode - where n is the n-val for the bucket related to that query.
 If there is a n-val of three, that means there are three different coverage plans in a healthy cluster that could be used for the query, with the offset being chosen at random to determine which plan will be used.
 If a vnode is unavailable for a coverage query, using a fallback node is not a desirable answer, as the coverage query is dependent on each vnode having a complete set of answers.
 So the coverage plan must assess the partitions which are not covered by the plan, and find other vnodes that can fill the role of the missing vnodes.

 For most vnodes in a coverage plan, the coverage plan is interested in all the answers present in that vnode, but where the coverage plan is looking for a vnode to fill a gap in the coverage, the query is passed with a partition filter so that only results in specific partitions are fetched - avoiding unnecessary duplication of results.
+This same filter is used for partitions at the tail of the coverage plan, which would otherwise return results that have already been found from the front of the plan (where the ring-size is not divisible by three).

 ## Overview of the Ring - the Claiming problem